• Skip to main content

 Tips for Success

-- Cornstarch can be difficult to measure properly since it clumps up, so I highly recommend using a scale especially for this ingredient, if you don't have one, use the scoop and level method outlined in my article about how to measure flour the correct way.
+• Cornstarch can be difficult to measure properly since it clumps up, so I highly recommend using a scale especially for this ingredient, if you don't have one, use the scoop and level method outlined in my article about how to measure flour the correct way.
 Too much or too little cornstarch will result in custard that is way too thick or too thin.
+It can also cause the custard to taste like cornstarch.

-- Don't let it boil.
+• Don't let it boil.
 This custard only requires a light simmer to thicken, boiling is an indicator that the heat is too high.
-It will start to bubble when it's almost done, that is okay, just as long as it isn't bubbling for the entire cook time, it can burn easily.
+It will start to bubble when it's almost done, and that's okay, just as long as it isn't bubbling for the entire cook time, it can burn easily.

 Want more decadent desserts?
 Have a look through all of my vegan dessert recipes for some more ideas!